cjrpriest/aws-static-site-gcp-build-template/README.md

     1. Choose your source repository hosting option.
 This template has only been tested with Github, but I suspect that other hosting options will not be problematic
     1. Authenticate, select your repo.
     1. For Trigger settings, take note of your selections, but you can likely leave almost all settings as their default.
 Be sure to change the Build configuration to `Cloud Build configuration file (yaml or json)` and change the Cloud Build configuration file location to `/cloudbuild.json`
     1. Click Create Trigger to complete the trigger creation process
-1.

-1. Create a credentials file for the GCS account
-1. Encrypt the

 ### Configuration